 If you’re running a wholesale business or any business with many moving parts, you likely have come across the term ERP.
 However, do you know the ERP meaning or ERP definition?

-So, you might be wondering, what does ERP stand for and what are some ERP solutions?
+Firstly, you might be wondering, what does ERP stand for and what are some ERP solutions?

 Here is what enterprise resource planning is and how it works with different types of eCommerce businesses.
 It’s important to review some ERP system examples to get the best out of it for your business.
 First, let's look at the basics.